Research Associate Professor, College of Health and Human Development

 Current Projects and Collaborators

-I collaborate with Debashis Ghosh on extending statistical learning/data mining methods to estimate propensity scores in the mediation context and to estimate propensity scores for continuous exposure variables.
+I am currently developing and applying methods for analyzing data from biosensors, ecological momentary assessments, and genomics.
+My aim is to identify momentary risk states for physical inactivity and stress.
+On this project, I am working with Runze Li, Vasant Honovar, Joshua Smyth, and Noelle Leonard.
+I collaborate with Debashis Ghosh on extending statistical learning/data mining methods to estimate propensity scores in the mediation context.
 Debashis and I also collaborate on a project using the least absolute shrinkage and selection operator (LASSO) for variable selection in propensity score modeling.
-I collaborate with Stephanie Lanza, Bethany Bray, and Megan Schuler on a project to extend causal inference methods to latent variable exposures and outcomes.
+I collaborate with Stephanie Lanza, Bethany Bray, and John Dziak on a project to extend causal inference methods to latent variable exposures and outcomes.
+I collaborate with Kari Kugler and Megan Schuler on projects to estimate multi-level propensity scores.
 Finally, I collaborate with Angela Henneberger on using propensity score models to model peer influence and selection effects in social networks.

-My research is primarily in the area of statistical methodology, especially in the integration of statistical methodology and prevention science.
+My research is primarily in the area of statistical methodology, especially in the integration of statistical methodology and behavioral science.
 My specific methodological interests are in developing methods for strengthening causal inferences from observational data and in mediation analysis, including innovative applications of these methods.
-More recently, I have begun to focus on advancing and applying statistical learning methods for intensive longitudinal data to address complex research questions in the behavioral health sciences.
+More recently, I have begun to focus on advancing and applying statistical learning methods for large, complex data to address cutting-edge research questions in the behavioral health sciences.

 Selected Grants and Awards